Kendra McDonald, MA, BCBA

-Tatiana began her career with The Arc of Loudoun as an ABA Instructor for The Aurora School.
+Tetiana began her career with The Arc of Loudoun as an ABA Instructor for The Aurora School.
 She also co-manages and instructs on Cannon’s Connections, the social skills curriculum with the Arc of Loudoun.
-Tatiana truly enjoys working with children of all ages, and her enthusiasm for her work is widely known on our campus.
+Tetiana truly enjoys working with children of all ages, and her enthusiasm for her work is widely known on our campus.

 Administrative Program Manager for the Aurora Behavior Clinic